gycellaaa/Analyics/README.md

     Rank by Profit Margin = RANKX(ALL('Sales Team'), [Average Profit Margin],,DESC)

-* Explanation
+* Desctiption

-This visualisation displays the table of “Sales Team Ranking”, with columns of Sales Team, Rank by Profi Margin and the Average Profit Margin.
+The visualization presents the "Sales Team Ranking," indicating columns for Sales Team, Rank by Profit Margin, and Average Profit Margin.
+This Table was selected due to its simplicity and clarity in addressing the analytical question at hand, which requires minimal data complexity.
-I used the table as the data that is adopted to create the visualisation as it addresses the question that do not require many dataset and it is easier to understand.

-To address the question, reader would be able to tell which of the sales team that performs from the best to the wost as the sales team rows corresponds to their rank that is based on their profit margin percentage (from over the total net sales amount).
-Additionally.
-The color-coded rows that clearly indicates the corresponding rank and profit margin.
-As the Rank column  is sorted in descending order, this is used for a clear indication of the rank performance from each sales team as following ther Profit margin.
+The visual enables readers to capture the performance hierarchy of each sales team based on their profit margin percentages corresponding to the respective Total Net Sales.
+The color-coded rows facilitate immediate recognition of corresponding ranks and profit margins.
+The Rank column is organized in descending order to provide a straightforward presentation of each sales team’s performance aligned with their profit margins.

 * Assumption

-I assumed that the calculation of Profit margin would be the Total Net Sales – Sale cost / Total Net Sales, as this is a common expression to calculate the Profit Margin.
+For the calculation of Profit Margin, I’ve utilized the standard expression: (Total Net Sales – Sale Cost) / Total Net Sales.
+This widely accepted equation accurately reflects the profit margin.

-* Example analysis
+* Insight

-Thus the answer of this question is the Jonathan Hawking sales team as the team is ranked first with the profit margin of 38%.
-While the lowest performing sales team is Shaw Wallace ranked by 28 with the profit margin of only 35.5%.
+The analysis indicates that the Jonathan Hawking sales team leads the ranking with an impressive profit margin of 38%.
+Conversely, the lowest-performing team is Shaw Wallace, which occupies the 28th rank with a profit margin of just 35.5%.

 ## 4. Which warehouse(s) should be shut down?